spin-itn/python_crash_course/README.md

 # SPIN (Pre-)Workshop: Python & Obspy Crash Course

-Structure:

-- Part A (Python): Presentation by me, questions welcome at any time.
-You can follow along in your own notebook, but not necessary.
-- Part B (Obspy): Short introduction, and an exercise for you to work on after.
-Suggest to work in groups, I and helpers will go from room to room to be available for questions and support.
+This repository contains material (notebooks and data) for the Python & Obspy crash course that will be held on 2021-11-18/19 as part of the SPIN [spin-itn.eu](https://spin-itn.eu) project.

 **Part A (Python tips & tricks)**: The questionnaire has shown that all of you have at least some experience with Python.
 Therefore, I will not go over the **very** basics and will instead present a few helpful concepts, tips and tricks that you may not yet be aware of.

 **Part B (Obspy)**: Some of you have experience with obspy, while others do not.
 I will present the basic ideas and data structures of obspy.
-Then we will get some data.
-And you'll have time to experiment with this yourself.
+Then we will download some data, and you'll have time to experiment with this yourself.

 **What this course will not cover**: The basics of Python (how to define numbers, functions, etc. ).
 More advanced topics, such optimization of code for performance or parallelisation; code architecture; topics related to logistics, e.g., accessing and running code on a server; managing python environments